angelwingscomms/q/files/final_prompt.md

 Create a quiz with:
-Section A, Section B, and Section C.
+Section A, Section B, Section C.

 *** CRITICAL REQUIREMENT FOR END OF TERM QUIZ ***
 This is an END OF TERM quiz, which means ALL THREE SECTIONS (A, B, AND C) are MANDATORY and MUST be included.
 DO NOT skip Section B or Section C under any circumstances.
 *** END OF CRITICAL REQUIREMENT ***

 Each section should be an array of strings containing the questions for that section.